MthwRobinson/APPLPy/README.txt

 In addition, the Bayesian statistics module provides the following Bayesian
 capabilities:

-1. Computation of posterior and posterior distributions for unknown parameters
+1. Computation of posterior and posterior predictive distributions for unknown parameters
-2. Derivation of Jeffreys Priors
+2. Derivation of Jeffrey's Priors
 3. Computation of credible sets

 ApplPy is derived from A Probability Programming Language (APPL), which runs